 How will I know how I am perceived by my staff?

 What better way to find out than to ask them?
-Perceptions are reality in the workplace.
+Perceptions are a reality in the workplace.
 It’s much better to know any negative perceptions so they can be addressed, rather than putting your head in the sand.

 What will I learn about myself?